JuanPZuluaga/JuanPZuluaga.github.io/_pages/about.md

   - A new paper is about School of Information and Electronics, Beijing Institute of Technology submission to the [Oriental Language Recognition (OLR) 2021 Challenge](http://cslt.riit.tsinghua.edu.cn/mediawiki/index.php/OLR_Challenge_2021).
 The team obtained 2nd and 3rd place in task3 and task4 (constrained and unconstrained ASR for 13 oriental languages).
   - The last paper is about a Kaldi implementation of contextual biasing in GPU decoder for online ASR.
 Basically, adding some target n-grams after/during ASR decoding.

 - Exciting news!
-One out of three papers submitted to [**ICASSP 2022**](https://2022.ieeeicassp.org/) were accepted for on-site presentation!
+One out of three papers submitted to [**ICASSP 2022**](https://2022.ieeeicassp.org/) was accepted for on-site presentation!
   - Accepted paper: A two-step approach to leverage contextual data: speech recognition in air-traffic communications.
   [abstract](https://arxiv.org/abs/2202.03725), [PDF](https://arxiv.org/pdf/2202.03725.pdf){: .notice}

-- Rebuttal period for our 3 submissions to ICASSP 2022...
-Loading...
-Loading.

 ### 2021